 HIPAA Covered Entity Defined

 Initially, the definition of HIPAA covered entity seems clear-cut.
-A HIPAA-covered entity is defined by the Privacy Rule as any healthcare provider, health plan, or healthcare clearinghouse, that communicates Protected Health Information (or PHI) in digital format.
+A HIPAA-covered entity is defined by the Privacy Rule as any health plan, healthcare clearinghouse, or healthcare provider that communicates Protected Health Information (or PHI) in digital format.

 Looking deeper into that definition reveals some gray areas.
 For instance, insurance firms that give workers’ compensation aren’t considered health plans, even if they handle personally identifiable information in the process of settling the compensation claims of workers.

 The definition of a healthcare clearinghouse is another gray area.
-A healthcare clearinghouse generally only obtains PHI for processing services for a healthcare provider or health plan.
-In this case, a healthcare clearinghouse becomes a Business Associate instead of a HIPAA-covered entity.
+A healthcare clearinghouse generally only obtains PHI to provide services for a healthcare provider or health plan.
+In this case, a healthcare clearinghouse should be a Business Associate instead of a HIPAA-covered entity.

 Is an Employer Considered a HIPAA Covered Entity?

-If a healthcare clearinghouse can be considered a covered entity under HIPAA, then an employer may be too, especially if an employer – particularly its HR department – is provided with personally identifiable information.
-However, if an employer sponsors a self-insured group health plan, the employer is generally not considered a HIPAA covered entity.
+If a healthcare clearinghouse can be considered a covered entity under HIPAA, then an employer could be too, especially if an employer – particularly its HR department – is provided with individually identifiable health information.
+However, even if an employer administers a self-insured group health plan, the employer is generally not considered a HIPAA covered entity.

 The explanation for this is that a self-insured group health plan is deemed a different legal entity from the sponsoring employer.
 Consequently, the group health plan becomes the covered entity under HIPAA and not the employer, except if the employer likewise manages the group health plan which has over fifty members.
 (This circumstance seldom happens.
 Large plans are typically managed by a third party who serves as the group health plan’s business associate).